 01Benchmark to Industry Leaders' Ratios, Not Industry Averages

 This may be contrary to everything you have ever learned.
 But, think about it.
 Do you want high performance for your company?
 Or do you want average performance?
-I think all business owners know the answer to that one.
-We all want high performance.
+All business owners should know the answer to that one.
 So benchmark your firm's financial ratios to those of high performing firms in your industry, and you will shoot for a higher goal.

 As for a limitation of ratio analysis, the only limitation is if you use average ratios instead of the ratios of high-performance firms in your industry.

 Ever wonder why you always hear that balance sheets only show historical data?
 This is why.
 A balance sheet is a statement of a firm's financial condition at a point in time.
 So, looking back on a balance sheet, you see historical data.
 Inflation may have occurred since that data was gathered and the figures may be distorted.